 - doctors are confident that you haven’t changed your mind since making your decision

 - it clearly states what treatments you want to refuse – you need to be specific about these

-- it explains the circumstances where you're refusing treatment.
-For example, you could state that you wish to refuse certain treatment if you've a stroke or heart attack.
+- it explains the circumstances where you’re refusing treatment.
+For example, you could state that you wish to refuse certain treatment if you have a stroke or heart attack.

 If you’re using your advance decision to refuse life-sustaining treatment, it must also:

 - be in writing

 - state that it applies even if your life is at risk or shortened as a result of refusing treatment